-Variance (NPDES) means any mechanism or provision under sections 301 or 316 of CWA or under 40 CFR Part 125, or in the applicable "effluent limitations guidelines" which allows modification to or waiver of the generally applicable effluent limitation requirements or time deadlines of CWA.
+Variance means any mechanism or provision under sections 301 or 316 of CWA or under 40 CFR Part 125, or in the applicable "effluent limitations guidelines" which allows modification to or waiver of the generally applicable effluent limitation requirements or time deadlines of CWA.
 This includes provisions which allow the establishment of alternative limitations based on fundamentally different factors or on sections 301(c), 301(g), 301(h), 301(i), or 316(a) of CWA.

-Waters of the United States or Waters of the U.S. means:
+Waters of the United States or waters of the U.S. means:

-(a) All waters which are currently used, were used in the past, or may be susceptible to use in interstate or foreign commerce, including all waters which are subject to the ebb and flow of the tide;

-(b) All interstate waters, including interstate "wetlands;"
+- (a) All waters which are currently used, were used in the past, or may be susceptible to use in interstate or foreign commerce, including all waters which are subject to the ebb and flow of the tide; - (b) All interstate waters, including interstate "wetlands;" - (c) All other waters such as intrastate lakes, rivers, streams (including intermittent streams), mudflats, sandflats, "wetlands," sloughs, prairie

-(c) All other waters such as intrastate lakes, rivers, streams (including intermittent streams), mudflats, sandflats, "wetlands," sloughs, prairie potholes, wet meadows, playa lakes, or natural ponds the use, degradation, or destruction of which would affect or could affect interstate or foreign commerce including any such waters:

-(1) Which are or could be used by interstate or foreign travelers for recreational or other purposes;

-(2) From which fish or shellfish are or could be taken and sold in interstate or foreign commerce; or

-(3) Which are used or could be used for industrial purposes by industries in interstate commerce;

-(d) All impoundments of waters otherwise defined as waters of the United States under this definition;

-(e) Tributaries of waters identified in paragraphs (1)-(4) of this definition:

-(f) The territorial sea; and

-(g) "Wetlands" adjacent to waters (other than waters that are themselves wetlands) identified in paragraphs (a)- (f) of this definition.
+- potholes, wet meadows, playa lakes, or natural ponds the use, degradation, or destruction of which would affect or could affect interstate or foreign commerce including any such waters: - (1) Which are or could be used by interstate or foreign travelers for recreational or other purposes; - (2) From which fish or shellfish are or could be taken and sold in interstate or foreign commerce; or - (3) Which are used or could be used for industrial purposes by industries in interstate commerce; - (d) All impoundments of waters otherwise defined as waters of the United States under this definition; - (e) Tributaries of waters identified in paragraphs (a)-(d) of this definition; - (f) The territorial sea; and - (g) "Wetlands" adjacent to waters (other than waters that are themselves wetlands) identified in paragraphs (a)-(f) of this definition.

 Waste treatment systems, including treatment ponds or lagoons designed to meet the requirements of CWA (other than cooling ponds as defined in 40 CFR § 423.11(m) which also meet the criteria of this definition) are not waters of the United States.
-This exclusion applies only to manmade bodies of water which neither were originally created in waters of the United States (such as a disposal area in wetlands) nor resulted from the impoundment of waters of the United States.
+This exclusion applies only to manmade bodies of water which neither were originally created in waters of the United States (such as disposal area in wetlands) nor resulted from the impoundment of waters of the United States.
+[See Note 1 of this section.]